-The Valley’s most decorated investigative reporter embarks on a second career as a
+The Valley’s most decorated investigative reporter embarks on a second career as a private eye.

 The spunky West Valley divorcee with a passion for ballroom dancing is in a grateful mood.
 Yes, she’s broke.
 Yes, a Nigerian flimflam artist stole her heart and cleaned out her bank account.
 But things could be worse.
 She might not have met Paul Rubin.